-“It’s not OK to lock kids in their rooms,” says Dr. Lynelle Schneeberg, a licensed clinical psychologist, Yale educator, and Fellow of American Academy of Sleep Medicine.
+“It’s not OK to lock kids in their room,” says Dr. Lynelle Schneeberg, a licensed clinical psychologist, Yale educator, and Fellow of American Academy of Sleep Medicine.
 “Besides the fact that, with a well-thought-out gentle behavioral plan, it is not necessary, there is also the vital reason of safety.
 If there is a fire or some sort of dangerous occurrence in the home, it is possible that the child would not be able to get out of the room or the home.”

 Locking a child’s bedroom door is a violation of many fire codes and can be a pretty big red flag for child protective services.
 And yet, with a particularly determined child (one that is particularly determined to not stay in bed, specifically) it may be necessary to restrict their ability to leave the room, at least for a little while.

-Are Bedroom Door Locks Okay?
+Are Bedroom Door Locks for Kids Okay?

 - Simply dangerous: locking a child’s door is a fire hazard.
 It may also earn parents a visit from child protective services.